Executive Team

 Vice President, Reliability and Security Oversight

 Steve’s career includes serving as an attorney for the Minnesota Legislature and as an active-duty officer in the U.S. Army.
-He holds a Bachelor of Science in International Politics from the U.S. Military Academy at West Point and a Juris Doctor from the University of Minnesota Law School.
+He holds a bachelor's in international politics from the U.S. Military Academy at West Point and a JD from the University of Minnesota Law School.

 Branden Sudduth